BakingQueen74

 • Mix together the sugar and lime juice for the sauce, then add the boiling water and mix again.

 • Pour the sauce ingredients over the cake batter in the bowl.
-It will look very strange but the sauce will end up underneath the sponge as it becomes firm.
+It will look very strange but you don't need to worry, as the sauce will end up underneath the sponge as it becomes firm.

 Notes